scatyf3/apply_hardware_design_project/plan.md

         I_out[y,x] = bilinear_sample(I_resize, u, v)
 ```

 In practice, $map_x$ and $map_y$ are usually generated offline from camera calibration parameters, then reused at runtime.
-When a fully streaming implementation is required, the remap access pattern must be constrained to a bounded local window so that a small on-chip line buffer can satisfy all 2×2 bilinear neighborhoods without external memory reads.
-A schedulable output queue defers pixel emission until the required source rows are resident in the buffer, decoupling the map-driven access order from the strict raster output order.
-An offline map-quality check—measuring per-pixel displacement bounds and buffer hit rate—should be performed before hardware integration to confirm that the chosen buffer depth can sustain target throughput; any miss can be handled via a slow-path DDR fallback to preserve functional correctness.
+As an optimization direction (if schedule permits), we can further constrain remap access to a bounded local window so that a small on-chip line buffer can satisfy most 2×2 bilinear neighborhoods without external memory reads.
+We can also introduce a schedulable output queue that defers pixel emission until required source rows are resident, decoupling map-driven access from strict raster output order.
+Before adopting this optimization path, an offline map-quality check (per-pixel displacement bounds and expected buffer hit rate) can be used to estimate feasibility; rare misses may still be handled through a slow-path DDR fallback to preserve functional correctness.